daniel-mwendwa/SQL-injection/README.md

 # SQL injection Fundamentals

 ## Overview
-This repository contains a detailed study and practical examples of SQL injection, one of the most critical web application vulnerabilities identified by OWASP.
+This repository contains a detailed study and practical examples of SQL injection, one of the most critical web application vulnerabilities identified by OWASP 2021 as no. 3.
 It serves as a learning resource for security professionals and developers to understand, identify, and mitigate SQL injection attacks.

 ## Contents
 1. **Introduction to SQL Injection**